check24-scholarships/check24-betting-challenge/README.md

-# CHECK24 GenDev Tippspiel Challenge
+# CHECK24 GenDev Betting Challenge

 **Note:** This is the challenge for the 5th round of the GenDev Scholarship.
 We're looking forward to your application - happy coding. 🤓

-This coding challenge is about a "Tippspiel" (betting game) for the soon-to-be happening **European Championship 2024**, which takes place in Germany beginning at the 14th of June 2024 and [we as CHECK24 are very excited about](https://www.youtube.com/watch?v=7Xb9gPJjJM8).
+This coding challenge is about a betting game for the soon-to-be happening **European Championship 2024**, which takes place in Germany beginning at the 14th of June 2024 and [we as CHECK24 are very excited about](https://www.youtube.com/watch?v=7Xb9gPJjJM8).
 The goal is to create a simple application that allows you and your friends (and some [more soccer fans](#the-challenge)) to bet on the outcome of the games and to display the current standings of the participants.
 This can be done creating a console ⌨️, native app 📱 or web 💻 application using your favorite programming language and framework.

 Sounds like a challenge you want to tackle?
 Let's dive into it! 🤓